SiteGround vs Bluehost 2026: Which Web Host Actually Delivers?

 Mobile App

-Look, neither host's mobile app is going to blow anyone away — web hosting just isn't a great mobile experience category, and honestly I think anyone managing serious hosting infrastructure from their phone is doing it wrong.
-That said: SiteGround's app lets you manage websites, check stats, and create or restore backups.
-It's functional.
-Bluehost's app is similar but has more reported stability issues and fewer features on the current version.
-Neither is a real decision-making factor unless you're genuinely running everything from your phone.
+Neither host's mobile app is going to blow your mind — honestly, I think managing serious hosting stuff from your phone is a mistake anyway.
+SiteGround's app lets you check sites, view stats, and manage backups.
+It works.
+Bluehost's app does similar stuff but has more reported stability issues and fewer features in the current version.
+Unless you're literally running everything from your phone, this shouldn't be a deciding factor for either host.

 Security & Compliance

-SiteGround includes a custom web application firewall, daily malware scans, and real-time server monitoring on all plans.
-Their AI-powered anti-bot system has been active since around 2022 and genuinely reduces junk traffic — it's not just a marketing checkbox.
-Free SSL is standard across the board.
+SiteGround includes a custom web application firewall, daily malware scans, and real-time monitoring on all plans.
+They've had an AI-powered anti-bot system running since around 2022 that actually cuts down on garbage traffic — it's not just marketing fluff.
+Free SSL across the board.

-Bluehost includes free SSL and basic malware scanning, but more advanced security features like SiteLock malware protection are paid add-ons that get pushed aggressively during checkout.
-It's not predatory exactly, but it's not transparent either.
-If you're not paying close attention at signup, you can easily end up with $3/month in security add-ons you didn't consciously choose.
+Bluehost includes free SSL and basic malware scanning.
+But want more advanced security like SiteLock?
+That's a paid add-on they'll aggressively push during signup.
+It's not terrible, but it's not transparent either.
+If you're not careful during checkout, you can end up with $3/month in security add-ons you never consciously chose.

-For GDPR and compliance, both hosts support the technical requirements.
-Neither does compliance for you — that's on your stack — but SiteGround's data center options across the US, Europe, and Asia-Pacific give you more geographic control over data residency, which matters if you're serving a primarily European audience.
+For GDPR and compliance, both support the technical side.
+Neither will do the compliance work for you — that's on your end — but SiteGround's data center options across the US, Europe, and Asia-Pacific give you more control over where your data actually sits, which matters if you're serving mostly European users.

 Pros and Cons